|

 seven Sabbaths of year unto thee, seven times seven years, and the space

 of the seven Sabbaths of years shall be unto thee forty nine years."
+"Then

 shalt thou cause the trumpet of the jubilee to sound on the tenth day of